 1. Ischemic Stroke

-Ischemic strokes are those in which the blood artery that supplies your brain with oxygen rich blood gets blocked, thus blocking the blood and oxygen supply.
+Ischemic strokes are those in which the carotid artery that supplies your brain with oxygen-rich blood gets blocked, thus blocking the blood and oxygen supply.

 It is the most common type of stroke as 87% of all the strokes are Ischemic strokes, according to the American Heart Association.

 Every year UAE sees around 10,000 to 12,000 strokes and it is the most common cause of illness and also lies in the top three reasons for death.